mondoohq/homebrew-mondoo/README.md

 # Mondoo Homebrew Tap

 Welcome to the Mondoo Homebrew Tap!
-Here you will find both a formula and cask for installation of the Mondoo Client.
-The formula will install the Mondoo Client binary in your Homebrew application root (usually ).
+Here you will find both a formula and cask for installation of cnquery and cnspec.
+The formulas will install the cnquery and/or cnspec binaries..
 The cask wraps our signed and notorized Apple PKG installing it to /Library/Mondoo.
+Note that cnspec depends on cnquery, so if you want both you only need to install cnspec.

 To install Homebrew, visit https://brew.sh/.